 Small practices that help the heart breathe again

 Begin by naming today’s ache to God in one sentence.
 Keep it simple: “Lord, today I am sad about…” This small honesty helps the soul thaw.
-Additionally, choose one verse from above and stay with it for a week, repeating it slowly when anxiety rises.
+And choose one verse from above and stay with it for a week, repeating it slowly when anxiety rises.

 A gentle rhythm can help steady the day: thank God for one gift in the morning, whisper a breath prayer at midday, and take a quiet look back over the day in the evening.
 Keep these practices short and sustainable—more like a seed than a ceremony.
 If it helps, you might start a simple prayer journal or return to a brief prayer for serenity when your mind feels crowded.
 Over time, these small habits can become a trellis where hope climbs.